-No Churn Pumpkin Pie Ice Cream is a super quick and easy homemade ice cream that requires no heavy machinery, and tastes just like your favorite pie!
+No Churn Pumpkin Spice Ice Cream is a super quick and easy homemade ice cream that requires no ice cream machine, and tastes just like your favorite pumpkin pie!

 My original Pumpkin Pie Ice Cream is made the traditional way, with an ice cream machine.
 It has been incredibly popular, I think because it really does taste exactly like the best pumpkin pie you’ve ever had, and because you just can’t buy anything like it in stores.
 This no churn pumpkin pie ice cream is for all of you who haven’t invested in an ice cream machine yet.